mehmetenes1517/FareTrackAPI/README.md

 after this command you had been created a empty database for api

-Then you need to create a '.env' file for the environment variables
+Then you need to create a '.env' file in the project root for the environment variables

 VARIABLE | Description
 --- | ---
 PORT | The Port that api will work secret_key | The Secret key for the session cookie encription

-Create a .env file and asssign values to these variables
+Create a .env file in the root project destination and assign values to these variables

 example assignment for the variables